 An increasing number of drivers is opting to install black box technology, known as telematics.
 Telematics in cars, or so called ‘pay-how-you-drive’ or ‘pay-as-you-drive’ insurance, uses real-time data to monitor driving behavior and calculate the premium accordingly.
 This requires a box with software and sensors to be installed in a person’s vehicle, and software to process the data.
 The sensor technology registers location, speed, acceleration and the G-forces that impact the car when swerving or turning corners.
 This provides the insurance company with insights such as braking and accelerating behavior of the insured and the actual and average driving speeds.

-Detecting fraud and high risks
+Detect insurance fraud and high risks

 Insurers benefit as they are able to respond faster to customer claims by using the accident data provided by telematics-equipped vehicles.
 This results in increased customer satisfaction and retention.
 It also provides additional opportunities to reduce investigation costs and avoid fraud.